A method to derive material-specific spin-bath model descriptions of materials displaying prevalent spin physics: Methodology

 \subsection{Full workflow}

 In the following we outline the steps of the workflow that we use to derive an effective spin-bath model Hamiltonian from a first principles description of a material. \paragraph{Computation of the required system information} We start with an ab-initio electronic structure calculation~\cite{Helg2000} of the material to determine its ground state.
-The electronic structure method needs to be a post-Hartree-Fock or related method, this excludes density functional theory, to capture the effect of correlations in the two-particle reduced density matrix $\rho^{(2)}$.
-From the electronic structure calculation we obtain the single particle basis orbitals for the one-electron and two-electron integrals which specify the Hamiltonian description.
+The electronic structure method needs to be a post-Hartree-Fock or a related method, this excludes density functional theory, to capture the effect of correlations in the two-particle reduced density matrix $\rho^{(2)}$.
+From the electronic structure calculation we obtain the single particle basis orbitals and the corresponding one-electron and two-electron integrals which specify the Hamiltonian description.
 For the ground state of the calculation we compute the one-particle and two-particle reduced density matrices $\rho^{(1)}$ and $\rho^{(2)}$. \paragraph{Determination of spin-like basis orbitals} We utilize the reduced density matrices to assign a local parity $\langle P_i \rangle_0$ to the basis orbitals $\phi_i$.
 We then perform pairwise rotations of the basis orbitals to determine the basis in which the local parities of the basis orbitals is extremized.
 If there exist optimized basis orbitals $\phi_q$ with $\langle P_q \rangle_0 + 1 < \varepsilon$, where we typically chose $\varepsilon \leq 10^{-1}$, we proceed with the subsequent steps of the workflow.
-If no spin-like orbitals are found, we terminate the workflow. \paragraph{Schrieffer-Wolff transformation of the Hamiltonian} We use our Schrieffer-Wolff transformation approach to integrate out the valid terms of the Hamiltonian that modify the electron density in the spin-like orbitals which leads to renormalized couplings of the electron spins in the spin-like orbitals to the environment.
+If no spin-like orbitals are found, we terminate the workflow, because the absence of spin-like orbitals also indicates the absence of relevant spin physics in the system under consideration. \paragraph{Schrieffer-Wolff transformation of the Hamiltonian} We use our Schrieffer-Wolff transformation approach to integrate out the valid terms of the Hamiltonian that modify the electron density in the spin-like orbitals which leads to renormalized couplings of the electron spins in the spin-like orbitals to the environment.
 The valid terms are the ones that couple subspaces of the Hilbert space between which there exists a significant energy gap. \paragraph{Construction of the effective spin-bath Hamiltonian} The transformed Hamiltonian $\tilde{H}$ is projected to the particular subspace of the Hilbert space where the electron density of spin-like orbitals $\phi_q$ is fixed to $n_q\equiv 1$.
 Utilizing the identity $n_q=n_{q\uparrow} + n_{q\downarrow}\equiv 1$ fermionic operators acting on the spin-like operators are substituted with the corresponding spin operators.
 The resulting Hamiltonian $\mathcal{P} \tilde{H} \mathcal{P}$ is the effective spin-bath representation of the material. \paragraph{Representation on a quantum computing device (optional)} The effective spin-bath model Hamiltonian $\mathcal{P} \tilde{H} \mathcal{P}$ is re-expressed in terms of the spin operators that are realized on the specific device.